Reds vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Torres has 41 hits with eight doubles, a triple, six home runs, 24 walks and 21 RBI.
-He's also stolen five bases.
+- Judge has eight doubles, 13 home runs, 25 walks and 32 RBI (41 total hits).
+He has swiped three bases.

 |Opponent